opencdms-project/opencdms.org/README.md

 #### Deployment

-Create a PR to merge your changes to `main` branch of this repository, there is a CI script set up to handle deployment.
+Create a PR to merge your changes to `main` branch of this repository, there is a CI script set up to handle deployment (using GitHub Actions to run `mkdocs gh-pages` automatically).